niuniu091110-bit/opencode-telegram-bridge1/README.md

 ### What It Does

 This bridge enables you to use OpenCode's AI capabilities directly from Telegram.
-Send messages from your phone or any device, and receive intelligent responses powered by OpenCode's Sisyphus agent.
+Send messages from your phone or any device, and receive intelligent responses powered by OpenCode's agent.

 ### Features